Kong/terraform-provider-konnect/docs/resources/gateway_plugin_ai_rate_limiting_advanced.md

 - `redis` (Attributes) (see [below for nested schema](#nestedatt--config--redis))
 - `request_prompt_count_function` (String) If defined, it use custom function to count requests for the request prompt provider
 - `retry_after_jitter_max` (Number) The upper bound of a jitter (random delay) in seconds to be added to the `Retry-After` header of denied requests (status = `429`) in order to prevent all the clients from coming back at the same time.
 The lower bound of the jitter is `0`; in this case, the `Retry-After` header is equal to the `RateLimit-Reset` header.
 Default: 0
 - `strategy` (String) The rate-limiting strategy to use for retrieving and incrementing the limits.
-Available values are: `local`, `redis` and `cluster`.
-Default: "local"; must be one of ["cluster", "local", "redis"]
+Available values are: `local`, `redis` and `cluster`. possible known values include one of ["cluster", "local", "redis"]; Default: "local"
 - `sync_rate` (Number) How often to sync counter data to the central data store.
 A value of 0 results in synchronous behavior; a value of -1 ignores sync behavior entirely and only stores counters in node memory.
 A value greater than 0 will sync the counters in the specified number of seconds.
 The minimum allowed interval is 0.02 seconds (20ms).
 - `tokens_count_strategy` (String) What tokens to use for cost calculation.
-Available values are: `total_tokens` `prompt_tokens`, `completion_tokens` or `cost`.
-Default: "total_tokens"; must be one of ["completion_tokens", "cost", "prompt_tokens", "total_tokens"]
+Available values are: `total_tokens` `prompt_tokens`, `completion_tokens` or `cost`. possible known values include one of ["completion_tokens", "cost", "prompt_tokens", "total_tokens"]; Default: "total_tokens"
 - `window_type` (String) Sets the time window type to either `sliding` (default) or `fixed`.
 Sliding windows apply the rate limiting logic while taking into account previous hit rates (from the window that immediately precedes the current) using a dynamic weight.
-Fixed windows consist of buckets that are statically assigned to a definitive time range, each request is mapped to only one fixed window based on its timestamp and will affect only that window's counters.
-Default: "sliding"; must be one of ["fixed", "sliding"]
+Fixed windows consist of buckets that are statically assigned to a definitive time range, each request is mapped to only one fixed window based on its timestamp and will affect only that window's counters. possible known values include one of ["fixed", "sliding"]; Default: "sliding"

 <a id="nestedatt--config--llm_providers"></a>
 ### Nested Schema for `config.llm_providers`